 The PinTag connects to Apple's Find My network, the same one that powers AirTags.
 Hundreds of millions of iPhones, iPads, and Macs act as anonymous relays.
 When your PinTag is out of your personal Bluetooth range, any nearby Apple device can detect it and report its encrypted location back to you.

-This is why the PinTag works despite being a $13 device.
+This is why the PinTag works despite being a sub-$10 device.
 It's piggyback riding on Apple's infrastructure.
-The same approach powers trackers from Chipolo, Onn, and others in the Find My ecosystem.
+The same approach powers trackers from Chipolo and Onn, alongside others in the broader Find My ecosystem of third-party trackers.

 - Open the Find My app on your iPhone (iOS 14.5+)